 Federer's total could have been considerably higher had it not been for the steely defence of Djokovic, who silenced the Swiss legend in the finals in 2014, 2015 and 2019.

-But Djokovic is now hot on Federer's heels and the Serb will be determined to move level with that achievement this season, especially with a calendar Grand Slam still on the agenda.
+But Djokovic is now hot on Federer's heels and the Serb will be determined to move level with that achievement this season, keen for retribution following last year's loss to Carlos Alcaraz in the final.

 The end result is ultimately all that matters, but last year's triumph showed that Djokovic can often take time to hit top stride.